Wagner mercenaries must swear allegiance to Russia - Putin

 It comes two days after Wagner leaders were presumed killed in a plane crash.

+In a Telegram post, Rusich accused Russia's foreign ministry of failing to protect a founding member of the group, Yan Petrovsky, who has been arrested in Finland for visa violations and is facing extradition to Ukraine.

+Analysts suggest Mr Putin's decree is part of attempts to reassert his authority following Wagner's mutiny in June.

-"Putin wants to have tighter control on Wagner," says Natia Seskuria, Associate Fellow at the Royal United Services Institute, "to make sure he won't be facing another crisis in the future.
-It indicates that Putin is becoming more risk-averse."
+"Putin wants to have tighter control on Wagner to make sure he won't be facing another crisis in the future," Natia Seskuria of Royal United Services Institute, a London think tank, told the BBC.

-The decree comes at a time when Wagner mercenary fighters are lacking an obvious leader, after a plane presumed to be carrying Yevgeny Prigozhin and other leaders crashed on Wednesday killing all 10 people on board.
+The decree comes as Wagner mercenaries are lacking an obvious leader, after a plane presumed to be carrying Yevgeny Prigozhin and other leaders crashed on Wednesday, killing all 10 people on board.

-Described in the decree as a step to forge the spiritual and moral foundations of the defence of Russia, the wording of the oath includes a line in which those who take it promise to strictly follow the orders of commanders and senior leaders.
+Described in the decree as a step to build the spiritual and moral foundations of Russia's defence, the oath includes a promise to strictly follow the orders of commanders.

-"It is a concealed message to military intelligence to find and prosecute Wagner fighters," Petro Burkovskyi, Executive Director of the Democratic Initiatives Foundation, a think tank based in Ukraine, told the BBC.
+"It is a concealed message to military intelligence to find and prosecute Wagner fighters," Petro Burkovskyi, who heads the Democratic Initiatives Foundation, a think tank based in Ukraine, told the BBC.

-And it is a clear signal to the fighters, too, he suggests.

-"They took the oath in the past as well, it's standard procedure for many armies.
-So it is a signal to Wagner fighters: Either take the oath and keep your arms or disarm yourself.
+And it is a clear message to the fighters, too, he suggests.
+"It is a signal to Wagner fighters: either take the oath and keep your arms or disarm yourself.
 You obey or you go to prison."

 A few weeks before Prigozhin's failed uprising in June, the Russian defence ministry gave mercenary groups until 1 July to sign army contracts.

-Prigozhin refused to sign, because he didn't want his Wagner Group to operate under the ministry.

-Mr Putin backed the ministry's contract scheme at the time, which was the first public blow against his long-term ally Prigozhin.
+Prigozhin refused to sign, because he did not want Wagner to operate under the ministry.
+Mr Putin backed the ministry's contract scheme, which was the first public blow against his long-term ally Prigozhin.

-But what effect will it have on the Wagner fighters without an obvious leader?
+But what effect will the decree have on the Wagner fighters without an obvious leader?

-Mr Burkovskyi thinks that as trained and experienced fighters, they are good assets for the Russian army.
+Mr Burkovskyi thinks that as experienced servicemen, they are good assets for the Russian army.

 "They chose Wagner because Wagner gave them special treatment, without the bureaucracy of the huge Russian army.
 If they get special treatment under Putin's orders, I don't think they care about where, to whom and for whom they will fight."

-Ms Seskuria believes that Prigozhin's real supporters, who don't want to take the oath, might create problems in the long term.

-"I think the message is very clear, you either follow the rules or end up like Prigozhin," she says.
+Ms Seskuria believes that although the decree may have a effect in the short term, there are loyal Prigozhin supporters who will not take the oath.

-"In that sense it will work in a short-term perspective.
-However, Prigozhin had loyal supporters within Wagner and this can potentially create problems for Putin in a longer term-perspective."
+"This can potentially create problems for Putin in a longer term-perspective," he says.

-Meanwhile there were drone attacks on Moscow and Belgorod regions on Saturday morning, both shot down by air defence systems, according to Russian officials.
+Meanwhile Russian air defences prevented drones attacks on Moscow and Belgorod regions on Saturday morning, officials said.

-No casualties nor damages were reported.
-Moscow's three main airports suspended flights for a couple of hours.

-In the Belgorod region bordering Ukraine, four people were wounded as a result of shelling, governor Vyacheslav Gladkov said.
+In the Belgorod region bordering Ukraine, four people were wounded in a shelling attack, the local governor said.

-Moscow blamed Ukraine for the shelling and drone attacks.
-Kyiv has not commented yet, as they almost never publicly claimed responsibility for the attacks inside Russia.
+The Ukrainian government almost never publicly admits carrying out for attacks inside Russia.

-And in Ukraine, two people have been killed and one wounded after Russia shelled a Ukrainian village near the northeast town of Kupiansk, Kharkiv's regional governor said, adding that a cafe had been hit.
+And in Ukraine, two people were killed and one wounded as Russia shelled a Ukrainian village near the north-eastern town of Kupiansk, Kharkiv's regional governor said.